Can you take time off work if your childcare falls through? And what if they get sick? Here’s how parental leave works...

 If you’re working and you’re pregnant or you have kids already, you may be wondering what happens if there’s an emergency at home.
 It’s one thing taking a sick day for you but are you allowed to do that for someone else?

 Actually yes – and not just in emergencies.
-Parental leave means that you can take up to 18 weeks (unpaid) per parent per child to look after or just spend more time with your child (Gov.uk 2019b; Working Families 2019).
+Parental leave means that you can take up to 18 weeks (unpaid) per parent per child to look after or just spend more time with your child (Gov.uk, no date a; Working Families 2021).

-Parental leave is different from the right to shared parental leave, which is covered here.
+Parental leave is different from the right to shared parental leave.

 Parental leave conditions

 There are some conditions you need to tick off to get parental leave: